isl-x/mo-styleguide/README.md

 all of the modern tools we developers use to make editing all the easier.

 ## Development
-1. Fork this project on Github
+1. Click the "Use this template" GitHub button
 2. Download the new repository
-3. Run the following to get the server up and running!
+2. Run the following to get the server up and running!
 ```bash
 nvm use
 npm install